-The Traveler's Secret Story
+The Traveler's Secret

 ONCE THERE WAS a man named Augustus who owned a wine business and who lived with his wife Nina and their beloved little daughter.
 For two years the little girl had been the joy of her parents.
-But one sad day, when Nina was cooking some broth for the child, and her daughter was playing in the sunshine in the garden, a stranger broke into their yard, seized the child, and ran away.
+But one sad day, when his wife Nina was cooking some broth for the child and her daughter was playing in the sunshine in the garden, a stranger broke into their yard, seized the child, and ran away.

 You can only imagine the despair of her parents!
 They tried everything to get her back again, but all was in vain.
 They had nothing left to do but to comfort each other in their suffering.